 Oncodesign receives a €10 million grant for the IMAkinib® biomarker program in oncology.
 The French Innovation Agency OSEO is funding the 8-year collaborative project with the goal of improving cancer treatment through new specific radiotracers.

-Oncodesign targets kinases, a family of enzymes that play a key role in maintaining cellular homeostasis which, if disrupted, is involved in many diseases.
-Licensed by J&J, Nanocyclix® is a proprietary medicinal chemistry technology based on the macrocyclization of small molecules to discover effective treatments for patients with unmet medical needs.
+Oncodesign targets kinases, a family of enzymes that play a key role in maintaining cellular homeostasis which, if dergulated, are linked to over 400 disease indications.
+Nanocyclix® is a proprietary medicinal chemistry technology based on the macrocyclization of small molecules to discover effective treatments for patients with unmet medical needs.

 In collaboration with 21 partners, Oncodesign launched a French consortium to develop new experimental models for eight oncology indications in order to improve the selection of effective diagnostic and therapeutic compounds.

 Oncodesign went public on the Alternext market in Paris.
-The associated funding helped the discovery of new molecules in oncology to continue and even get faster.
+The associated financing allowed to extend and accelerate our drug discovery programs in oncology and other diseases with large unmet need

 A Structuring Project for Competitiveness (PSPC) as part of the Investments for the Future Program (PIA) coordinated by Oncodesign was launched to develop and apply artificial intelligence techniques to cancer research.
 A missing link between target identification and patients, the OncoSNIPE program is used to guide new drug discovery programs in precision medicine.